portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 **Benchmarking**: [veure](Benchmarking.md#ShipCalls)
 ### Liner Services
-An important offer of a Port is related to foreland connections.
-So that, a port must publish a list with which ports have sea connection.
+An important offer of a port is related to its connections with the foreland.
+Therefore, a port must publish a list of ports with which it has maritime connections.
 This information should contain:
 - Liner Service Name
 - Shipowner
 - Periodicity